swan-cern/jupyter-extensions/README.md

 * [SwanShare](SwanShare) - Jupyter Notebooks/CERNBox sharing integration used by SwanContents
 * [SwanPortAllocator](SwanPortAllocator) - Extension to reserve ports in a user container

+> NOTE: SparkMonitor, the extension for live monitoring of Apache Spark jobs spawned from a notebook has moved to [swan-cern/sparkmonitor](https://github.com/swan-cern/sparkmonitor)
 ### Development

 #### Create a release